Eid Bread – A Blidian Tradition of Joy

 Step 3 – First Rise

-1. Punch down the dough and shape into round or braided loaves.
+Punch down the dough and shape loaves.
+Place boiled eggs, plain or dyed, in the center.

 Step 5 – Bake